shm-dsgn/yt-playlist-duration/README.md

 1. Download the ZIP file of the repository.
 2. Extract the ZIP file.
 3. Open Chrome or any Chromium based browser(eg: Brave or Microsoft Edge)
-4. Go to Extension option in Settings and turn on Developer Mode.
+4. Go to `chrome://extensions` or Extension option in Settings
+5. Turn on **Developer Mode**.
-5. Click on "Load Unpacked" and go into the folder where the ZIP file was extracted.
+6. Click on "Load Unpacked" and go into the folder where the ZIP file was extracted.
-6. Click on Select and Voila, you have loaded the extension successfully.
+7. Click on Select and Voila, you have loaded the extension successfully.

 ### Note (IMPORTANT)